-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Department of the Registrar of Companies and Official Receiver (Cyprus) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'δικηγόρο' ('Dikigoros') Only persons holding the title 'Δικηγόρος' (or 'Dikigoros'), are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Cyprus, and consequently entitled to act before the EUIPO in trade mark and design matters.
-Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'εγκεκριμένων αντιπροσώπω ν' n/a
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters

+Department of Legal 'δικηγόρο' Only persons holding the title 'Δικηγόρος' (or

+the Registrar practitioner ('Dikigoros') 'Dikigoros'), are entitled to act as legal practitioners

+of Companies Article 120(1) before the national industrial property office

+and Official Receiver (a) EUTMR / pursuant to the laws of Cyprus, and consequently entitled to act before the EUIPO in trade mark and

+Article 78(1)(a) design matters.

+(Cyprus) CDR

+Professional 'εγκεκριμένων n/a

+Representativ αντιπροσώπω

+e (Trade Marks v'

+and Designs)

+Article 120(2)(c)

+EUTMR /

+Article 78(1)(b)

+CDR)

-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Danish Patentpraand TrademarkArtOffice(a)(Denmark)Art Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ʻadvokat' Persons holding the Danish title 'Advokat' meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Danish law, and consequently entitled to act before the EUIPO in trade mark and design matters.
-Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Godkendte mødeberettige de' 'Varemaerkeful dmaegtig' Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Anyone may act before the national industrial property office in trade mark matters .
-In order for this person to be entitled to act as a professional representative before the EUIPO, the person must have at least 5 years' experience before the national office (Option a) .
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Danish Patent and Trademark Office Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ʻadvokat' Persons holding the Danish title 'Advokat' meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Danish law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) 'Godkendte mødeberettige de' 'Varemaerkeful dmaegtig' Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State CDR) 30 Anyone may act before the national industrial property office in trade mark matters.
+In order for this person to be entitled to act as a professional representative before the EUIPO, the person must have at least 5 years' experience before the national office (Option a).
 In addition, persons holding the title 'Varemaerkefuldmaegtig' are officially recognised as professionally qualified to represent third parties before the national office in trade mark and design matters and are therefore not subject to the 5-year requirement to act as a professional representative before the EUIPO (Option b).

-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters EPA - Estonian Patent Office (Estonia) stonian atent Officepractitionertöötaja'who are also qualified as IPatent OfficeArticle 120(1) (a) EUTMR / Article 78(1)(a)'Jurist' and 'Advokaat'who are also qualified as IPto act as legal practitioner industrial property office pure and consequently entitled to Persons holding the titles ' Jurist ' and ' Advokaat ' who are also qualified as IP attorneys are entitled to act as legal practitioners before the national industrial property office pursuant to Estonian law, and consequently entitled to act before the EUIPO in trade mark and design matters.
-Professional Representativ 'Kutseline esindaja' Entitlement is conditional upon possession of a special professional qualification e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Patendivolinik Persons holding the title ' Patendivolinik ' who have passed the 'trade marks , industrial designs and geographical indications ' part of the exam, have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO in trade mark and design matters.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters EPA - Estonian Patent Office (Estonia) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ʻõigusala töötaja' ʻJurist' and ʻAdvokaat' Persons holding the titles 'Jurist' and 'Advokaat' who are also qualified as IP attorneys are entitled to act as legal practitioners before the national industrial property office pursuant to Estonian law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Kutseline esindaja' 'Patendivolinik ' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Patendivolinik' who have passed the 'trade marks, industrial designs and geographical indications' part of the exam, have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO in trade mark and design matters.
 Persons who only passed the 'patents and utility models' part of the exam may not act as professional representatives before the EUIPO.